grisu/gricli/src/main/resources/help/topics/Jobs.md

 ---------

 A job is the configuration for the program you would like to execute on the cluster.
 Job properties are set through globals.
-These allow you to set the application and version to run as well as the resources that the application needs such as the memory and the number of cpus.
+These allow you to set the application package and version to run as well as the resources that the application needs such as the memory and the number of cpus.

 To see a list of available job properties use the command 'print globals'.